-2016 (Columbus/Pittsburgh): Has made seven appearances (three starts) for Crew SC in 2016 ... made an appearance on-loan for the Pittsburgh Riverhounds, starting at the Charleston Battery (April 30), registering one shot on goal ... missed Crew SC's match against Colorado after being listed as out (May 14) ... was in the matchday 18 for the Black & Gold's match at Toronto (May 21) ... recorded his first Crew SC appearance of the season by coming on as a substitute against Real Salt Lake (May 28) ... started his first match of the campaign at centerback at Philadelphia (June 1) ... was in the matchday 18 for the contests against Montreal (June 18) and New York (June 25) ... came on as a substitute at centerback at Sporting Kansas City (July 3) ... started at centerback in the match at New England (July 9), playing 90 minutes ... was in the matchday 18 vs. Toronto FC (July 13) ... made a substitute appearance vs. D.C.
-United (July 16) ... was in the matchday 18 vs. Orlando (July 23) and at Toronto (July 31) ... was loaned to Pittsburgh on a game-by-game basis and started for the Riverhounds at FC Montreal (August 10), his second Pittsburgh appearance of the season ... was in the matchday 18 for Columbus at New England (August 20), vs. Philadelphia (August 24), vs. San Jose (August 27), at LA (September 3) vs. Vancouver (September 10), at Orlando (September 17), vs. New England (September 25) and at D.C.
-United (September 28) ... made a substitute appearance vs. Chicago (October 1) ... started at rightback at Chicago (October 13) ... was in the matchday 18 at New York Red Bulls (October 16). made two appearances in the 2016 Lamar Hunt U.S. Open Cup ... started at centerback against Tampa Bay (June 15), playing 90 minutes as part of a shutout win ... again started in the Round of 16 at Chicago (June 28).
+2016 (Columbus/Pittsburgh): Barson made seven appearances (three starts) for Crew SC in 2016.
+He made an appearance on-loan for the Pittsburgh Riverhounds, starting at the Charleston Battery (April 30), registering one shot on goal.
+He recorded his first Crew SC appearance of the season as a substitute against Real Salt Lake (May 28).
+Barson started his first match of the campaign at centerback at Philadelphia (June 1).
+He was loaned to Pittsburgh on a game-by-game basis and started for the Riverhounds at FC Montreal (August 10), his second Pittsburgh appearance of the season.
+He started at rightback at Chicago (October 13).
+The defender made two appearances in the 2016 Lamar Hunt U.S. Open Cup, starting at centerback against Tampa Bay (June 15), playing 90 minutes as part of a shutout win and again started in the Round of 16 at Chicago (June 28).

 2015 (Columbus): Barson made 10 appearances (four starts) in 2015, with nine appearances coming at rightback and one at leftback.
 He came on for his first appearance of the season at rightback at Vancouver (April 8).
 In the club's international friendly vs. Valencia CF (May 27), he came on at halftime.
 Barson made his first start of the season at rightback at Philadelphia (June 3).
 He recorded his first assist of the campaign on Ethan Finlay’s 83rd-minute goal after coming on as a substitute vs. Chicago (July 19) at rightback.
 Barson started in Crew SC’s 2015 Lamar Hunt U.S. Open Cup Fourth Round contest at Richmond (June 17), helping the club earn a 3-1 victory.
 He again started in the Round of 16 at Orlando (June 30).